 Temple Grandin School welcomes inquiries on behalf of any student who might benefit from our program.
 We are an inclusive community that values each student’s uniqueness, whether or not they have an identified diagnosis.
 Our staff works closely with the students and families in our program to create an individualized learning plan that helps students attain the social and academic skills they need to develop their talents.
-We have thoughtfully designed each aspect of our curriculum to meet the unique needs of students with Asperger’s Syndrome; however, we recognize that all types of students may benefit from one or more of our program components, including:
+We have thoughtfully designed each aspect of our curriculum to meet the unique needs of students with Asperger’s Syndrome; however, we recognize that many types of students may benefit from one or more of our program components, including:

 - Small classes with experienced, caring teachers and support staff